 And in Washington, Trump’s return is the dominant topic at monthly breakfast meetings of ambassadors from European countries.
 At one of those meetings, the top envoy from one country asked his colleagues whether they were engaged in a fool’s errand.

 “Can we really prepare for Trump?” this person asked, according to another top diplomat.
-“Or do we rather have to wait and see what the […]
+“Or do we rather have to wait and see what the new […]